texodus/literally/README.md

 yarn literally my_literate_module.md
 ```

-You should node have a `my_literate_module.html` file in your working directory,
+You should now have a `my_literate_module.html` file in your working directory,
 with the original markdown source's CSS, Javascript and HTML blocks inlined
 in their proper locations.
 This is the default output format, `inline-html`,
 but literally has several other output formats available via the `--format`